 We really are carried away in the godly sense of the word.
-We are moved from one state of being to another which result in a union with Him, which is not theoretical, but experiential.
+We are moved from one state of being to another which results in a union with Him, which is not theoretical, but experiential.
 And finally, some activity or experience is made possible by the power of the Holy Spirit which could not have been possible without His power.
-In every case such an experience leaves us with a greater understanding of the nature of God, not because we read it or heard it in a sermon, but because we experienced it/Him.
+In every case, such an experience leaves us with a greater understanding of the nature of God, not because we read it or heard it in a sermon, but because we experienced it/Him.

-My story of being overcome with His love which led to a profound experience of His love and great power through my preaching, which has lasted until today.
+My story of being overcome with His love led to a profound experience of His love and great power through my preaching, which has lasted until today.
 It was the means by which the “anointing” for teaching came to me.

 God is emotional, and God is powerful.